CHAPTER 6

 2613 Procurement Protest Procedures.

-Procurements for public works projects, materials, supplies, goods and services shall be protested in accordance with this Section.
+Procurements for public works projects, materials, supplies, goods, services, and professional services shall be protested in accordance with this Section.
 Protests not complying with the provisions of this Section shall not be reviewed.

 (a) Definitions.
 For the purposes of this Section: